Wilson College, Mumbai: Meraki

 Meraki is an inter-collegiate festival that takes place during the month of December or January over a course of two days.
 It conducts various competitions such as group dance, football and cricket, rangoli and mehendi making and singing.
 It is primarily organised by the NSS, the student council and the cultural centre.
-Meraki acts as an ice breaker for the new students of the Junior College and looks to integrate and build confidence amongst them.
+Meraki acts as an ice breaker for the new students of the Junior College and looks to integrate and build confidence among them.
 Over 500 students participate in the festival from all sections of the college.

 Polaris

 Polaris is the oldest mass media festival in Mumbai, dating back to 2001 and takes place in July every year.
 It is also the first inter-collegiate festival in the academic year.
 Polaris derives its name from ‘The Pole Star’ and aims to set the standard for the festivals that follow.
-The mascot of Polaris is Polly the Purple Cow and was inspired by the idea of the "purple cow" by marketing genius Seth Godin.
+The mascot of Polaris is Polly the Purple Cow.
+Each year, Polaris hosts about 50 colleges from across Mumbai.

-Every year, the events in Polaris are modelled on a specific theme.
-Over the past few years, the themes have been: